colon and rectal cancer treatment

 You may want to ask your doctor these questions before having chemotherapy or biological therapy:

 Radiation therapyRadiation therapy (also called radiotherapy) uses high-energy rays to kill cancer cells.
 It affects cancer cells only in the treated area.
+Since this type of treatment has become more popular, radiation therapy schools in PA and around the world are now more prevalent.

 Doctors use different types of radiation therapy to treat cancer.
 Sometimes people receive two types: